-Water heater tank capacity: • 75 gallons Water heater approximate age: • 22 years
+Water heater tank capacity: • 75 gallons Water heater year of manufacture: • 2000

-Water heater typical life expectancy: • The typical life expectancy of a water heater is 10-15 years.
+Water heater typical life expectancy with routine maintenance: • The typical life expectancy of a water heater is 10-15 years.
 Even if they continue to work beyond this period, some efficiency and performance is lost.